Loan Repayment & Assistance

 Applicants must provide documentation that their employment duties are "law related."
 At the time of application, candidates will be asked to submit a letter from their employer that describes the terms of the employment offer and the duties and salary.
 The Committee reserves the right to decide if a job meets the intent of the LRAP program.

 3. Financial Status

-The Committee will make awards for new applicants based on monthly payments as determined under federal income-based repayment plans.
-First-time applicants should apply and receive official determination of their actual monthly payments prior to the December 1 LRAP application deadline.
-New graduates should elect a repayment plan and begin repayment during the fall following their graduation.
+The Committee will make awards for applicants based on monthly payments as determined under federal income-driven repayment plans (e.g., Revised Pay As You Earn (REPAYE), Pay As You Earn (PAYE), Income-Based Repayment (IBR)).
+First-time applicants should select a repayment plan and receive official determination of their actual monthly payments prior to the December 1 LRAP application deadline.
+New graduates should begin repayment during the fall following their graduation.

 Equal Justice Works Student Debt Relief Program

 This program contains detailed information on student debt relief programs and how they work, including understanding your student loans, Public Service Loan Forgiveness, income-driven repayment plans and Loan Repayment Assistance Programs.
 It also has resources for students to help navigate debt relief options, including webinars, email updates, video guides, and a free comprehensive ebook.